A well-crafted buyer persona can provide tremendous structure and opportunity for your company.

 2. Engage With Your Connections

 You can start relationships with new connections by commenting on their updates and joining conversations on popular posts.
 All it takes is one helpful response on a post for that prospect or firm to notice you and check out your page.
-Do this enough times, and you will encounter people who want to learn more about you and check out your page.
+Do this enough times, and you will encounter people who want to learn more about you.
 That’s when your network can really start to grow!

 3. Add LinkedIn URLs to Emails

-Your LinkedIn profile can work for you in many ways: as a resume, previous client work to show value, awards and accomplishments, testimonials, etc. all in one convenient spot.
+Your LinkedIn profile can work for you in many ways: as a resume, a collection of previous client work, awards and accomplishments, testimonials, etc. all in one convenient spot.

-So, in your email signature, start adding your LinkedIn URL at the end!
-Although sending prospects to Facebook, Twitter, and other social platforms may work, none of them provide the overall benefits and opportunities that LinkedIn does.
+In your email signature, start adding your LinkedIn URL at the end!
+Sending prospects to Facebook, Twitter, and other social platforms may work, but none of those platforms provide the benefits and opportunities that LinkedIn does.

 4. Add Keywords to Your Profile

-These sections are all searchable and are generally where your traffic will spend most of their time.
+These sections are all searchable and are where your traffic will spend most of their time.

 When filling out these sections and writing for SEO, tell stories, be creative, and use any keywords that you believe are most relevant to your content.